ArpNetworking/metrics-aggregator-daemon/README.md

 ### Installation

 #### Manual
 The artifacts from the build are in *metrics-aggregator-daemon/target/appassembler* and should be copied to an appropriate directory on your application host(s).

 #### Docker
 If you use Docker, we publish a base docker image that makes it easy for you to layer configuration on top of.
 Create a Docker image based on the image arpnetworking/mad.
 Configuration files are typically located at /opt/mad/config/ with pipeline files located at /opt/mad/config/pipelines.
-In addition, you can specify CONFIG_FILE (defaults to /opt/mad/config/config.json), PARAMS (defaults to $CONFIG_FILE), LOGGING_CONFIG (defaults to "-Dlogback.configurationFile=/opt/mad/config/logback.xml"), and JAVA_OPTS (defaults to $LOGGING_CONFIG) environment variables to control startup.
+In addition, you can specify CONFIG_FILE (defaults to /opt/mad/config/config.json), PARAMS (defaults to $CONFIG_FILE), LOGGING_CONFIG (defaults to "-Dlogback.configurationFile=/opt/mad/config/logback.xml"), and JAVA_OPTS (defaults to "") environment variables to control startup.

 ### Execution

 In the installation's *bin* directory there are scripts to start Metrics Aggregator Daemon: *mad* (Linux) and *mad.bat* (Windows).
 One of these should be executed on system start with appropriate parameters; for example:

     /usr/local/lib/metrics-aggregator-daemon/bin/mad /usr/local/lib/metrics-aggregator-daemon/config/config.json